Ask the Madre

 What live probiotic bacterial cultures are present in Agua De Madre and how good are they for you?
 Including link to University of Huddersfield Study

-In an independent study conducted by Huddersfield University it was found that there are three dominate live and active bacteria within Agua De Madre.
-The dominant three bacteria identified all fell under the genus Leuconostoc, and include L. suionicum, L. mesenteroides and L. pseudomesenteroides
+In an independent study conducted by Huddersfield University it was found that there are three dominant-live and active bacteria within Agua De Madre.
+The dominant three bacteria identified all fell under the genus Leuconostoc, and include L. suionicum, L. mesenteroides and L. pseudomesenteroides.

 They work to boost the survival of other beneficial bacteria inside your gut.
 The more diverse strains of bacteria in your microbiome, the healthier you are.